DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

         let mut payload = Payload::new();

-        // Add the user's email address to the payload payload.insert("email".to_string(), email);
+        // Add the users email address to the payload payload.insert("email".to_string(), email);

         let header = Header::new(Algorithm::HS256);